Felicity Huffman: 2013–present: Subsequent career and American Crime

+In 2017, Huffman voiced a parody of herself in two episodes of the Netflix animated series BoJack Horseman.
 In 2018, Huffman starred in the second season of the Epix comedy-drama Get Shorty.

 In 2019, Huffman starred in two Netflix projects: the Ava DuVernay miniseries When They See Us about the famous Central Park jogger case from 1989 in which a jogger was attacked in Central Park in New York City and in the comedy-drama film Otherhood based on the novel Whatever Makes You Happy by William Sutcliffe, She also starred in the drama film Tammy's Always Dying directed by Amy Jo Johnson. which had its world premiere at the Toronto International Film Festival in September 2019.
+It received generally positive reviews from critics, particularly for Huffman's and Phillips' performances.
+It was released through video on demand on May 1, 2020, by Quiver Distribution.

 In November 2020, it was reported that Huffman would star in an ABC comedy television series pertaining to minor league baseball.
-As of December 2022, no further announcements on this project had been made.
+However, the pilot was ultimately not picked up as a series.

+In March 2023, Huffman appeared in an episode of The Good Doctor, in which she portrayed distinguished attorney Janet Stewart.
+Huffman was meant to reprise the role in a spin-off titled The Good Lawyer; however, this spin-off was cancelled due to the 2023 Writers Guild of America strike.

+In 2025, she portrayed Rena Chynoweth, a former Mormon fundamentalist, in The Thirteenth Wife: Escaping Polygamy, a limited series on Lifetime.

 Personal life

 Huffman dated actor William H. Macy on and off for 15 years before they married on September 6, 1997.
 They have two daughters, Sophia and Georgia.
 She has appeared on television, in movies and on stage many times with her husband.
 The couple each received a star on the Hollywood Walk of Fame on March 7, 2012.

-In 2005, Huffman revealed that she had suffered from both anorexia and bulimia in her late teens and twenties.
+In 2005, Huffman revealed that she had had both anorexia and bulimia in her late teens and twenties.

 Huffman is the co-author of the self-help book A Practical Handbook for the Boyfriend.
 On March 1, 2012, Huffman launched What The Flicka, a website dedicated to women and mothers where she was a regular contributor.
 In March 2019, the website was reportedly deactivated.

+Huffman is a supporter of the Democratic Party.
 In 2016, Huffman voiced support for Hillary Rodham Clinton in the 2016 U.S. presidential election.
-In 2018, Huffman donated $400 to Kamala Harris's campaign in the 2020 U.S. presidential election.
+In 2019, Huffman donated $400 to Kamala Harris's campaign in the 2020 U.S. presidential election.

 Felicity Huffman has been a member of the Academy of Motion Picture Arts and Sciences in the Actors Branch since 2006.